 The stakes are high.
 Southeast Florida reefs support a rich and diverse assemblage of habitat that serve as essential spawning, nursery, breeding, and feeding grounds for numerous species of ecologic and economic importance.
 This nearshore marine ecosystem is essential for supporting over 71,000 jobs and contributing over \$6 billion to Florida's economy, while annually serving approximately 6 million residents and over 38 million tourists.
-In addition, coral reefs are the literal first line of defense for our beaches and coastal communities, providing important physical impact and flood reduction protection from severe and frequent tropical events.
+In addition, coral reefs are the first line of defense for our beaches and coastal communities, providing important physical impact and flood reduction protection from severe and frequent tropical storm events.
 Coral reefs also manufacture some of the sand that supplies our beaches.
-Together, the Florida and Southeast Florida reef tracts comprise the only living nearshore coral reef ecosystem in the continental United States.
+The Florida Reef Tract comprises the only living nearshore coral reef ecosystem in the continental United States.